xebialabs-community/xlr-tfs-plugin/README.md

 ## Installation ##
 + The plugin https://github.com/xebialabs-community/xlr-tfs-plugin/releases should be placed under `plugins`.
-+ Additional config (when using sdk): https://www.microsoft.com/en-us/download/details.aspx?id=22616 For configuration see this [section](https://github.com/xebialabs-community/xlr-tfs-plugin#tfs-sdk)
++ Additional config (when using sdk or to run "Test Connection" for the REST API): https://www.microsoft.com/en-us/download/details.aspx?id=22616
+  For configuration see this [section](https://github.com/xebialabs-community/xlr-tfs-plugin#tfs-sdk)